cr-signorelli/microsoft-windows10/[EN-US] identify-windows-version.md

-# How to identify the specific version for your Windows
+# Command to identify the Windows version inside a stick or DVD

 **Open CMD or PowerShell as administrator**
-**Command to identify the Windows version inside a stick or DVD**
 ```PowerShell
 dism /Get-WimInfo /WimFile:D:\sources\install.esd /index:1
 ```

----

 **Example of the expected output**
 ```PowerShell
 Windows PowerShell
 Copyright (C) Microsoft Corporation.
 All rights reserved.